 It's worth noticing that some places also ban people with tattoos, essentially to stop Yakuza going there.
 I'm sure that if you had a little tattoo it would be fine, but people with large tattoos may have issues.

-When looking to go to an onsen, find one that actually uses hot spring water, rather than the sento places that typically just use heated tap water. almost 8 years ago
+When looking to go to an onsen, find one that actually uses hot spring water, rather than the sento places that typically just use heated tap water. about 8 years ago

 Hot springs are without a doubt one of the best things to do in Japan - i won't repeat about the towels as what they said above is right.
 However tattoos are completely banned.
 If it is small enough to be covered by a band aid it is possible to get in, but some places will even reject that.
 However if you can get a private onsen (more expensive but sooo much nicer!) then the rules are a bit more flexible.